gullerya/data-tier/README.md

 #### Support matrix: ![CHROME](https://raw.githubusercontent.com/gullerya/data-tier/master/tools/browser_icons/chrome.png) <sub>49+</sub>, ![FIREFOX](https://raw.githubusercontent.com/gullerya/data-tier/master/tools/browser_icons/firefox.png) <sub>42+</sub>, ![EDGE](https://raw.githubusercontent.com/gullerya/data-tier/master/tools/browser_icons/explorer.png) <sub>13+</sub>
 Support matrix is currently as wide as that of [`object-observer.js`](https://github.com/gullerya/object-observer-js), assuming that in most of the cases consumers will not provide their own object-observer, but will use an embedded one.
+`DataTier` supports custom elements as well, obviously this functionality is available only on supporting environments.

 #### Backlog:

 #### Versions

 - __0.6.0__
   - Moved to `object-observer.js` library as an observation engine, were impacted both the API and the implementaion.

 - __0.5.41__
   - First version, based on native `Object.observe` technology.